Delamere Forest ANPR FAQs

 Q: Can you pay by card or cash?

 A: All pay stations accept card payments.
 Some of the machines close to the visitor information point accept cash but we’d encourage you to pay by card whenever possible.
-We are hoping to introduce the Glide phone app to enable you to pay without needing to visit a pay station.
+You can also use the Glide phone app to allow you to pay without needing to visit a pay station.
+You can download it before you arrive on Google Play or on the App Store.

 Q: Will I receive a ticket once I have paid?